What does “shumi” mean in Japanese?

 - desu – です : an auxiliary verb used after a noun or adjective to make it polite.
 In the example, this is used after “eiga wo miru koto” to make it sound polite.

 This is a typical usage of “shumi”.
-In the example, it works as a part of the noun phrase, “boku no shumi”, which literally means ‘my hobby’ in Japanese.
+In this example, it works as a part of the noun phrase, “boku no shumi”, which literally means ‘my hobby’ in Japanese.
 The Japanese sentence has been translated as ‘I like watching movies in my free time’, though.

 Example #2: another usage of “shumi”